christinaotoboh/Data-Visualization/README.md

 # NYC traffic - Analyzes Ney York City motor accidents reported to the New York Police department from January to August 2020.
 It shows the percentage of accidents month-wise and other key metrics.

 # USA travel Data visualization - A trend analysis on the countries travelled by Americans for the period of 31 years, the most visted country.
+# PWC call center trend.
+Project one. shows insights on the call center data provided by a client to PWc.